 AUDREY: What I've learned is I really like the kids - they're not kids, but they're kids to me - in class.
 And they will help me even though I don't know them.
 Also, nobody judges that you go to StAR.
 Instead, they'll ask you how to get help from StAR because somebody else might be struggling.

-Q: What was your experience like with StAR (Student Accommodations and Resources)?
+Q: What was your experience like with StAR (now called Disability Services)?